 Subject Name: 3AP101

-The animation principals will be applied in terms of a contemporary 3D production techniques used by visual effects facilities, feature animation studios and game production studios.
-This focus mainly on motion graphics and character animation.
+Animation principles, in terms of contemporary 3D production techniques, are used by visual effects facilities, feature animation studios and game production studios.
+These focus mainly on motion graphics and character animation.

 Animation Principals in 3D Production